 Bring a large pot of water to a rolling boil and add salt.

-- Use plenty of water - pasta needs a lot of water because as it cooks, the starch is released which can cause the pasta to stick together.
-Using plenty of water dilutes the starch and also gives the pasta more room to move around.
+- Use plenty of water – pasta needs a lot of water because starch is released as it cooks, which can cause the pasta to stick together.
+Plenty of water dilutes the starch and gives the pasta more room to move around.

 - Add salt - just because pasta is served in sauces (or in our case, ramen broths) doesn't mean that it shouldn't be seasoned.
 A little salt in the water will enhance the flavor of the pasta inside and out.